ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 <div style="background: mistyrose; padding: 15px;">
 <span style="font-weight:800;">WARNING:</span>
 <br><span style="font-style:italic;">
-CASE 1: Note that the eneterd name should match the subdirectory existing directly in your ~/ODM/IMAGES/ where you store imagery for particular analysis.
-Then you do NOT need to alter the <b>images_dir</b> variable (with full path to the input photos) because it will be created automatically. <br>
+CASE 1: Note that the entered name should match the subdirectory existing directly in your ~/ODM/IMAGES/ where you store imagery for a particular analysis.
+Then you do NOT need to alter the <b>images_dir</b> variable (with the full path to the input photos) because it will be created automatically. <br>
 <b>Keep images_dir default:</b> <br>
 images_dir=$workdir/IMAGES/$project <br><br>

-CASE 2: Otherwise, give customized (any) name for the project outputs but remember <u>to provide</u> the absolute path (of any location in the HPC file system) to the input photos in the <b>images_dir</b> variable. <br>
+CASE 2: Otherwise, give a customized (any) name for the project outputs but remember <u>to provide</u> the absolute path (of any location in the HPC file system) to the input photos in the <b>images_dir</b> variable. <br>
 <b>Provide the absolute path to imagery:</b> <br>
 images_dir=/aboslute/path/to/input/imagery/in/any/location